 How is Q fever spread?

 Q fever is very rarely spread from person to person.
 The most common way of becoming infected is by breathing in dust contaminated by the birth fluids, urine, or feces of infected animals.
 Direct contact with contaminated materials, such as wool, straw, or fertilizer has also been associated with Q fever.
-In addition, Q fever may very rarely be caused by breathing in C. burnetii carried by the wind, by drinking raw milk from infected cows, or by receiving blood or bone marrow transfusions from infected people.
+In addition, Q fever may very rarely be caused by drinking raw milk from infected cows, or by receiving blood or bone marrow transfusions from infected people.

 What are the symptoms of Q fever?

-About half of the people who get Q fever do not have any symptoms.
+About half of the people who are exposed to the Q fever bacteria do not have any symptoms.
 People who develop acute Q fever may have a sudden onset of fever (up to 105° F), severe headache, muscle aches, and a general feeling of illness.
-Fever usually lasts for one to two weeks, but may last as long as two months.
 More severe illness may include pneumonia or inflammation of the liver (hepatitis), heart (myocarditis/pericarditis), or brain (meningitis/encephalitis).
-Infection during pregnancy can cause miscarriage.
+Women infected during pregnancy may be at risk for miscarriage.
 A small percentage of people infected with C. burnetii develop chronic Q fever.
 This most often involves infection of the heart valves, but can appear as hepatitis, bone infection (osteomyelitis), or chronic fatigue.